 - Homeowner Rehabilitation Assistance grant to qualified owner-occupied applicants with needed housing repairs.
-Allocated \$40,000 to assist approximately 5-8 qualified LMI homeowners with needed minor or major house repairs that may consist in the replacement, installation, and or repair of roof, window, door, plumbing, electrical, sewer, foundation, and may include sewer connection.
+Allocated \$39,906 (original before HUD error \$40,000-\$94) to assist approximately 5-8 qualified LMI homeowners with needed minor or major house repairs that may consist in the replacement, installation, and or repair of roof, window, door, plumbing, electrical, sewer, foundation, and may include sewer connection.
 This activity is where the remaining balances of all activities of the program year are transferred; therefore, the allocated amount may multiply and more homeowners will be assisted. - Homeownership Assistance grant to LMI first-time homebuyers with down payment and closing costs.
 Allocated \$14,000 to assist four qualified individuals. - Demolition and Clearance Assistance to demolish qualified homeowner properties and other dilapidated structures in LMI areas.
 Allocated \$10,000.
-Due to not having any qualified applicants in the previous program years, the allocation amount should cover the demolition and tipping cost to assist at least one applicant. - Public Services Program provides nonprofit organizations with funding for programs benefitting LMI persons and or areas.
+Due to not having any qualified applicants in the previous program years, the allocation amount should cover the demolition and tipping cost to assist at least one applicant.

+- Public Services Program provides nonprofit organizations with funding for programs benefitting LMI persons and or areas.
 A total of \$30,822.88 were allocated to two nonprofit organizations.
-CDBG funds for the Hispanic Community Services, Inc. will assist the organization to cover afterschool program expenses providing bilingual tutoring and support services to 75 school (K-8) age children from LMI household, most of them from CDBG designated area in north

-Jonesboro.
-Funding for the West End Neighborhood Association will assist with their neighborhood safety lighting initiative to benefit approximately 3468 individuals in LMI area in the city.

-- Public Facilities and Improvements program funding allocation for two activities totaling \$150,000.
+CDBG funds for the Hispanic Community Services, Inc. will assist the organization to cover afterschool program expenses providing bilingual tutoring and support services to 75 school (K-8) age children from LMI household, most of them from CDBG designated area in north Jonesboro.
+Funding for the West End Neighborhood Association will assist with their neighborhood safety lighting initiative to benefit approximately 3468 individuals in LMI area in the city. - Public Facilities and Improvements program funding allocation for two activities totaling \$150,000.
 Phase three of the Patrick Street Sidewalk and ADA Accessible project has \$130,000 allocated.
 Constructing the sidewalks will promote connectivity and accessibility to main roads, a nearby park, and future city master plan redevelopment area.
 Furthermore, allocation to this program will include \$20,000 for Recovery Inc. for ADA parking and facility access improvements. - Other activities funded include the Neighborhood Revitalization Program (NRP) and Homeless Prevention and Services.
 The NRP is community driven and revitalization focused, \$30,000 allocated will cover cost related to neighborhood clean-ups in LMI areas.
 The Veterans Village Outreach Center (formally referred as Business Center), phase two of the construction project.
 Funds, \$220,000, will assist with the cost to install a new roof, windows, and to complete construction with ground improvements.
-The Center will be the hub of the Veterans Village housing community to provide onsite housing and supportive services to veterans suffering homelessness or at-risk of becoming homeless. - CDBG-CV allocation of \$362,524 to support COVID-19 related response and prevention efforts as part of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-Funding will be for Small Business Emergency Grants (\$290,020) and program planning and administration (72,504) for activities associated with the response to COVID-19.
+The Center will be the hub of the Veterans Village housing community to provide onsite housing and supportive services to veterans suffering homelessness or at-risk of becoming homeless. - The City of Jonesboro is allocating the \$362,524 CDBG-CV funding for Small Business Emergency Grants with the goal of keeping local small businesses viable during the global pandemic.
+Grant assistance can be applied for payroll, personal protective equipment (PPE), rent and utility payments and for homelessness. - The City of Jonesboro, Arkansas in a special allocation from the Department of Housing and Urban Development (HUD) Community Development Block Grant CV3 was awarded funds to use to prevent, prepare for, and respond to coronavirus (COVID-19) for \$366,336, which will be an addition to the CDBG 2020 Annual Action Plan budget.
+The Department of Housing and Urban Development instructed that the funds be added to the 2020 Annual Action Plan Budget.
+The funds will be applied to assistance for homelessness in the community.
+The Public comment, survey, and hearing for the funds resulted in an overwhelming number of citizens asking the funds be used for homelessness.